Dreaker75/re-emerald/info_hub/ITEM_CHANGES.md

   - A Choice Band will be given by Scott in the Battle Frontier if the player talked to him 13 different times before then.

 ## Wild Held Items:
+Only items changed are listed here.
+Any item that isn't mentioned remains the same as vanilla Emerald:
  - Amulet Coin: Meowth (5% - Not currently available in the wild)
  - Berry Juice: Shuckle (100% - No longer holds Oran Berry)
  - BlackGlasses: Held by Youngster Calvin's Mightyena starting from the 5th rematch (Route 102)